-When we get behind the wheel of a new car, it’s helpful to sit in the driver’s seat for a bit to get comfortable with where the gear shift, turn signals, wiper blades and other paddles or swi0tches are located.
+When we get behind the wheel of a new car, it’s helpful to sit in the driver’s seat for a bit to get comfortable with where the gear shift, turn signals, wiper blades, and other paddles or switches are located.
 It’s also helpful to adjust the seat and mirrors to suit your preferences.

 Then practice operating the remote before you begin to use it on your dog.
 Get used to the button placement and adjustment dials.
-If possible, learn to adjust the stimulation levels and switch your fingers between the various buttons (tone, vibration, momentary/continuous) single handedly and without needing to look at the transmitter.
+If possible, learn to adjust the stimulation levels and switch your fingers between the various buttons (tone, vibration, momentary/continuous) single-handedly and without needing to look at the transmitter.
 Being able to confidently operate the remote with one hand without looking at it will make it far easier to keep your eyes on the dog, which is where you need your focus to be.
-Plus, it will leave the other hand free for handling the leash, giving rewards, and helping as needed.
+Plus, it will leave the other hand free to handle the leash, giving rewards and helping as needed.

 The vast majority of a dog’s communication repertoire is expressed through their body language.
 Body language is the feedback that helps the trainer to make judgment calls that guide the training plan.